e0da/password_strength/README.md

-password_entropy
+password_strength
 ================

-Calculate password etnropy according to NIST Special Publication 800-63.
+Calculate password strength in Ruby and JavaScript.